Lix BMX

 Just put the finishing touch on the forklifter, a Redline-esque ‘HEALING’ decal.
 Looks killer!

 Also finished up making the top tube pad (actually made 2, so I have a spare).
-I used vinyl cut stencils to mask of the background of my design, and then sprayed the nylon with 3 coats of white gloss enamel (I did a few adherence tests on the nylon with heat sealed Permaset vs spray enamel and the enamel totally ruled the skool).
+I used vinyl cut stencils to mask off the background of my design, and then sprayed the nylon with 3 coats of white gloss enamel (I did a few adherence tests on the nylon with heat sealed Permaset vs spray enamel and the enamel totally ruled the skool).
 When it was dry, I peeled off the stencil and finished by stitching the edges and velcro.
 Pretty stoked with how they’ve turned out for only around $20 in materials for the two pads.

 The frame is back from the powder coater and ready to build!